Foster Family Appreciation

 See full list of ideas here.

-May is a time to focus attention nationally on the needs of children in foster care and recognize that many people who support their well-being.
-This year, the Congressional resolution to designate May as National Foster Care Month also establishes National Foster Parent Appreciation Day on May 31.
-One way state and local leaders can show support for foster parents is by issuing a proclamation.
+Each year, Congress passes a Congressional resolution to designate May as National Foster Care Month.
+This same resolution establishes May 31 as National Foster Family Appreciation Day.
+What better time is there to show thanks?
+One important — and official — way state and local leaders can show support for foster parents is by issuing a proclamation.
 We provide a sample proclamation here.
 It includes phrases such as:

 WHEREAS, children are key to our community’s future success, prosperity and quality of life; and